SAP-samples/cloud-mdk-tutorial-samples/Onboarding-iOS-client/Onboarding-iOS-client.md

     ![MDK](img-4.png)

-5. Enter your Universal ID password to login to SAP Business Technology Platform (BTP).
+5. Enter your password to login to SAP Business Technology Platform (BTP).
+If you see an Universal ID screen, enter your Universal ID password.

     ![MDK](img-5.png)